bvincent1/rngrngrng/book/chapter4.md

 "No", she said flatly and quickly turned her head away.
 She'd been caught staring, and now she'd have to pay the price.

 "I am are part of the church of evolution, of the order saturniidae" he said.
-"My name is Jacob."
+"I'm acolyte Jacob."

 "Never heard of it", Andrea chirped hoping to cut the man off and forestall any further conversation.
 Andrea felt his eyes boring into her, and she feigned busying herself with something inside her jacket.